 The base fabric for my sample is Weeks Dye Works 35-count linen in the color called “linen.”
 The over-dyed thread is also Weeks Dye Works in “Blue Bonnet 2339” and “Bayberry 2166.”
 I loved using the Morgan 7-inch No-slip Hoop as it really did hold the linen taut.
 The design could be worked on hand or guest towels.
 And of course, you can vary the kind of thread and base fabric.
 How about using silk ribbon or linen thread and wool or velvet?

-— You can make our peaceful hen out of wool and stuff her, or create a quilt block for a patched and fat fowl.
+You can make our peaceful hen out of wool and stuff her, or create a quilt block for a patched and fat fowl.
 Let your creativity take wing!
-Susan’s blog

-— It’s always the right time to plan ahead.
+It’s always the right time to plan ahead.
 Even though your shop is full of pumpkins and there’s a holiday display up front, we want you to be ready for the next big holiday — Valentine’s Day.
 The FREE-to-use “Soft-Hearted” pillow pattern is an easy one for you to sew and display.
-Our sample, which “Magic” is so comfortably snoozing on, uses three fabrics (two fat quarters and one regular quarter) from Joanna Figueroa’s Fig Tree Quilts “Gypsy Rose” line for Moda.
 The pillow is so inviting (it took Magic all of five minutes to discover it), and will look beautiful in almost any fabric from big romantic florals to quaint small prints.
 Add one to your Valentine display.
 Better yet — add a whole bunch of these pretty pillows to your Valentine display.
 Grouping many of one object is more impressive than, in this case, one “lonely heart.”
 The pattern includes ideas for more looks and techniques.
 It doesn’t need to be simple-hearted.
 So take the basic framework and run with it.

-— Your customers can use up their stash with this issue’s FREE-to-use pattern “Waste Knot.”
+Your customers can use up their stash with this issue’s FREE-to-use pattern “Waste Knot.”
 It can be very scrappy (mixing all colors in every block), planned scrappy (one color randomly placed in each block) or simply in two coordinating traditional fabrics like our sample above.
 Here, the light fabric is from Marsha McCloskey for Clothworks and the dark fabric is from Jo Morton for Andover Fabrics.
 There are even instructions for making the block really look knotted.
-The knot pieces are all 2-1/2 inches wide, so the pattern can be cut from Moda’s Jelly Rolls.
+The knot pieces are all 2-1/2 inches wide, so the pattern can be cut from precut strips.